mrgeneko/wealth-tracker/README.md

   - **Background Refresh**: Keeps popular securities (S&P 500, ETFs) updated via cron jobs.
   - **API Integration**: REST API for autocomplete, prefetch, and batch operations.
   - **Documentation**: See `docs/SECURITY_METADATA.md` for full details.
+    - **P/E (trailing_pe) refresh cadence**: trailing P/E values are loaded from Yahoo metadata and refreshed as part of the metadata population workflow (see details below).

 - **New StockEvents Scraper:**
   - Added support for stockevents.app as a new data source for stocks, ETFs, bonds, and mutual funds